 \JST will not answer any questions regarding the status of review or acceptance.

-\JST and the e-Rad helpdesk will be extremely busy before the application submission deadline
+\JST and the e-Rad helpdesk will be extremely busy before the application submission deadline (proposal deadline).

-(proposal deadline).
 Be sure to make inquiries with adequate time until submission.

 Chapter 5.
-Promotion of R&D in Science and Technology for Society
+Promotion of R&D after Adoption

 5.1 Implementation Plan